Local News

 The Lynchburg 9/11 Memorial 5K will celebrate the local first responders – firefighters, police, EMTs and paramedics – as well as the veterans and active-duty service members who work to keep our country and community safe.
 The race is one of 80 local events held across the country each year in support of Tunnel to Towers.

-Lynchburg 5K runners and walkers will start at the Lynchburg Town Square at 7:30 am.
-The course will continue down Main Street and returning to the town square finish line in front of the Old Jail Museum.
+Packets will be available beginning September 9 from 5-7 a.m. at the Lynchburg Gazebo and you can register the same day of the event but you may not receive a t-shirt and other race swag.
+Runners and walkers will start at the Lynchburg Town Square at 7:30 am.
+The approximately 3.1 mile course will continue down Main Street and returning to the town square finish line in front of the Old Jail Museum.
+Participants may run, jog, or walk the race.
 Road closing that day will be provided closer to the date of the event.
+It is a timed 5K and awards will be given to the fastest women/men in their appropriate age groups.

 {The Lynchburg Times is an independently-owned, community newspaper located in Lynchburg, Tennessee the home of The Jack Daniel Distillery.
 We focus on public service, non-partisan, rural journalism.
 We cover the Metro Moore County government, local tourism, Moore County schools, high school sports, Motlow State Community College, as well as whiskey industry news and regional and state stories that affect our readers.}